Stanford University School of Medicine Stanford, California

 Dr. Kurian is using a novel informatics approach to mine real-world data sources to understand and improve breast cancer treatment, survival, and other outcomes.
 The primary source of data is Oncoshare—an integrated breast cancer research database that Dr. Kurian’s team built by linking Surveillance, Epidemiology and End Results (SEER) cancer registry data to electronic medical records of more than 34,000 women treated for breast cancer in two California healthcare systems.
 Recent findings include the identification of substantial disparities in the care of sex and gender minority patients diagnosed with breast cancer, including delays in cancer diagnosis and lower treatment adherence, associated with higher rates of metastatic recurrence; and the discovery that mortality from triple-negative breast cancer is strongly associated with the number of total and unique antibiotic prescriptions that patients received after cancer diagnosis.
 Dr. Kurian’s findings continue to inform the real-world treatment and care of people diagnosed with breast cancer.

 In the coming year, Dr. Kurian will focus on three projects using Oncoshare.
-These projects will examine 1) whether blood biomarkers of immune function reliably predict survival after a breast cancer diagnosis, across breast cancer types and for people of different races and ethnicities; 2) whether patients who must travel long-distance for their breast cancer care have gaps in the quality of their treatment; and 3) how surveillance imaging, such as CT or PET scans, are used to monitor patients with breast cancer and how imaging affects the treatments patients receive.
+These projects will examine 1) how telemedicine, which became widespread after the COVID-19 pandemic, has enhanced breast cancer genetic risk assessment and genetic testing; 2) whether patients who must travel long-distance for metastatic breast cancer care have gaps in the quality of their treatment and worse outcomes; and 3) how surveillance imaging, such as CT or PET scans, are used to monitor patients with metastatic breast cancer and how imaging affects the treatments patients receive.

 Allison W. Kurian, MD, MSc is a Professor of Medicine and of Epidemiology and Population Health at Stanford University.
 She is Associate Chief of the Division of Oncology, Director of the Stanford Women’s Clinical Cancer Genetics Program, and Co-Leader of the Stanford Cancer Institute Population Sciences Program.
 Dr. Kurian graduated from Stanford University, attended Harvard Medical School followed by Internal Medicine residency at Massachusetts General Hospital, and completed Medical Oncology fellowship and a master’s degree in Epidemiology at Stanford University.